 TOEFL is conducted by the Educational Testing Service (ETS) and is widely accepted by over 11,000 universities and academic institutions in more than 150 countries, such as the US, the UK, New Zealand, Canada, Australia as well as across Asia and Europe.
-There are two types of TOEFL exam, i.e. TOEFL iBT and TOEFL PBT.
-TOEFL iBT is a computer-delivered test which is conducted in online mode in a multitude of authorities test centres around the world while TOEFL PBT is a paper-based test which is only carried out in those areas where internet is not available.
-Further, there is a slight difference between these two exam types as TOEFL iBT comprises of 4 sections, namely Reading, Writing, Speaking and Listening while TOEFL PBT has 3 sections, i.e. Reading, Listening and Writing as per its revised pattern.
-Further, TOEFL iBT is widely conducted across the countries and TOEFL PBT is gradually being phased out with the easy connectivity of the internet around the world.
+Earlier there used to be two types of TOEFL exam, i.e. TOEFL iBT and TOEFL PBT.
+TOEFL iBT is a computer-delivered test that is conducted in online mode whereas TOEFL PBT was a paper-based test that is only carried out in those areas where the internet is not available.
+But 11th April 2021 onwards, the official authorities- ETS have discontinued TOEFL PBT.
+This implies that TOEFL is now available in iBT i.e.,computer-based format and TOEFL iBT Home Edition.

 There are some prerequisites that the candidates must fulfil in order to appear for the TOEFL exams.
 The TOEFL eligibility criteria have been given a rundown below:

 - There is no certain age limit specified to take the TOEFL exam.

 - The candidate must have 10+2 level of qualification from a recognized Indian board.